Do you want to capture amazing portraits, but struggle to choose the best portrait photography settings?

 So that’s why Manual mode is necessary.
 You have to carefully select a shutter speed, aperture, and ISO–that will get you well-exposed, sharp, grain-free photos.

 This will take a bit of experimentation.
 And I recommend that you decide on the perfect Manual mode settings before you start asking your subject to pose.
+Or perhaps you want to take advantage of the low ambient light and create a low key lighting effect.

 It’ll be worth it, in the end.